-The True Cost of Hiring an Employee in 2018 (and How to Reduce It)
+The True Cost of Hiring an Employee in 2018

 When running a business, it takes money to make money.
 You make decisions every day on where to invest your hard-earned cash for the betterment of your company.
 One of the most important investments is that in new people.